sadanandpai/git-guide/README.md

 ### 22. I have many commits.
 How can I transform them into a single commit (squash) with just commands?

-You can use the technique of undo to achieve this easily.
+You can use the technique of undoing to achieve this easily.

-- Undo the number of commit you need to squash `git reset --soft HEAD~<n>`
+- Undo the number of commits you need to squash `git reset --soft HEAD~<n>`
 - Commit them again `git commit -m 'Commit message'`

-Note: If you had already pushed the commits, then you will have use the command `git push -f` to reflect sqaush on the remote branch as well.
+Note: If you had already pushed the commits, then you will have to use the command `git push -f` to reflect squash on the remote branch as well.

 <br>
 <br>